 - Being white: Whites have twice as much risk of receiving a bladder cancer diagnosis as African Americans and Hispanics.

-- Working around chemicals: Certain chemicals applied in the rubber, textile, paint, print and dye industries can increase your risk of developing bladder cancer.
+- Working around chemicals: Certain chemicals6 applied in the rubber, textile, paint, print, and dye industries can increase your risk of developing bladder cancer.

 - Experiencing chronic bladder issues: Urinary infections, bladder stones, leaving a catheter in too long and other causes of ongoing irritation might increase your bladder cancer risk.

 - Having a history of bladder cancer: Those who have had bladder cancer in the past are at risk of recurrence.

 - Not drinking enough fluids: Individuals who do not drink enough water every day may not flush toxins from their bladder as often as those who get adequate fluids.
 The longer toxins stay in the bladder, the more time they have to do damage.

 How Do Bladder Cells Become Cancerous?